 1. Using the wp-confing.php file

 Open your File editor and locate the file wp-config.php in the root directory, then add the following code:

 If you still have the error, change 64M with 128M.

 This another method to increase the WordPress PHP memory limit, add this code to your htaccess file:

 php_value memory_limit 64M

-Now, scroll down until you find wp-config.php file as below:
+Now, scroll down until you find the “wp-config.php” file as next:

-There is another solution with php.ini file, but it’s only available for the PHP version 5 and higher.
-So, make sure that you have a new PHP version, then login to you cPanel account, and open the file editor, or use an FTP client such as Filezilla.
+There is another solution with php.ini file, but it’s only available for PHP version 5 and higher.
+So, make sure that you have a new PHP version, then login to your cPanel account, and open the file editor, or use an FTP client such as Filezilla.

 Next, locate the file php.ini and click the ”edit” icon at the top of your window.
 We simply want to edit that file and change the default memory size there.
 So, use any text editor and when you have the file content click on (Ctrl+F) to find this line:

 Now, change that initial value from 32MB to 64MB if you want, and make sure to save the file before closing the window, or, you will still have the default memory size.